cmpitg/cmpitg.github.com/_posts/2013-04-12-rethinking-espada.md

 tagline: "#!"
 category: Review
 tags: [espada]
-last_updated: Fri, 12 Apr 2013 01:15:52 +0700
+last_updated: Sat, 05 Oct 2013 02:25:19 +0700
 ---
 {% include JB/setup %}

 This entry's title is pretty random.
 Don't let the title fool you.

 It's been several days since the last commit to [Espada](/projects/espada/).
 I have encountered several problems when extensively developing Espada in the last month.
-Some problems lie in the [Qt library](https://qt-project.org/), but some of them were my own, here are my favourite 2:
+Some problems lie in the [Qt library](https://qt-project.org/), but some of them were my own, here are 2 of my favorite:

-* Weird behaviours in key capturing.
+* Weird behaviors in key capturing.
 Detailed explanation could be found in the source code of the [TextEdit](http://goo.gl/AhqcY) widget.

 * Random crash when using [QTreeView](http://qt-project.org/doc/qt-4.8/qtreeview.html) with Ruby's [qtbindings](https://github.com/ryanmelt/qtbindings).
-This happaned in both my Debian Wheezy 64-bit and Ubuntu 12.04 64-bit systems.
+This happened in both my Debian Wheezy 64-bit and Ubuntu 12.04 64-bit systems.
 I have filed a [bug report](https://github.com/ryanmelt/qtbindings/issues/50).
 Hopefully this will be fixed soon enough, before I reconsider my language and tool of choice for Espada.

 I hacked Espada everyday and loved *every minute* of it.
 Writing Ruby brought me great pleasure.
 However, I'm facing serious problems with the Espada project and with my own code: